How to Onboard Vendors for Property Management: A Step-by-Step Guide

 For property management companies in the U.S., these risks scale quickly.
 Most PMCs can no longer afford to treat vendor onboarding as a back-office administrative task.
 It plays a direct role in operational continuity and legal protection.
 Requiring vendors to submit Certificates of Insurance (COIs) and verifying their coverage is essential to protect properties and owners from potential liabilities, according to the National Apartment Association.
 That’s why automated vendor onboarding has become the industry standard.

-How to Streamline Contractor Onboarding for Apartment Complexes
+How to Streamline Contractor Onboarding for Property Management Companies

 1. Standardize compliance requirements by ownership group